 * These calculations assume joint ownership of the house and savings.

 ** Reference care fees - the £23,250 figure is correct in England as at March 2020 (figures may vary in other parts of the UK)

-A common way to create a Discretionary Trust is to incorporate it into your Will.
-This will give you peace of mind that your Beneficiaries will be taken care of after you are gone.
+A common way to create a discretionary trust is to incorporate it into your will.
+This can give you peace of mind that your beneficiaries will be taken care of after you are gone.

-If you want to know more about Discretionary Trusts, or you are interested in making one, simply let your Co-op Will writer know.
+If you want to know more about discretionary trusts, or you are interested in making one, simply let your Co-op Legal Services will writer know.